sundeepbassi/The-Wellbeing-Retreat/README.md

  5. What social media contacts would you like to see incorporated on the site?

- The site was named The Wellbeing Retreat because one  wanted to give the users a feeling that they were about to enter a retreat from where they could switch off from the outside world.
+ The site was named The Wellbeing Retreat because one  wanted to give the users a feeling that they were about to enter a retreat and from which they could switch off from the outside world and distractions.
+The idea is that they would be in place of refuge and a sanctuary.

  I initially had the idea of using the title Yogimed and realised that this may give the user the wrong impression.
 As the end of the  word maybe misinterpreted to mean medical.

  I also thought about using the title Harmony for the site as the remit was to use body/mind self-improvement techniques.
-I realised that this would be too confusing for users as a
- E harmony site already exists for people wishing to date.
+I realised that this would be too confusing for users as a E harmony site already exists for people wishing to date.

- I realised that The Wellbeing Retreat incorparated this feeling body/mind self improvement techniques and it was a place to go and learn.
+ I realised that The Wellbeing Retreat incorparated this feeling of the body/mind self improvement techniques and it was a place to go and learn.

  **Scope**